top of page

 ABOUT

-Recognized as an “excellent performer” (Millbrook Independent) and a “gorgeous-voiced mezzo-soprano,” (Broadway World), singer Hailey McAvoy is committed to sharing authentic performances, whether she brings an operatic character or a poem to life.
+Recognized as an “excellent performer” (Millbrook Independent) and a “gorgeous-voiced soprano,” (Broadway World), singer Hailey McAvoy is committed to sharing authentic performances, whether she brings an operatic character or a poem to life.
 As a singing artist with mild cerebral palsy, McAvoy’s authenticity includes embracing physical disability in her life onstage and off.

 SINGING WITH